garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_04A_Deploying_Software-Defined_Networking (1).md

    > **Note**: Ignore the error following the line **ScriptHalted** and message prompting to restart **SDNExpress2019-Management**.
 That's expected.

-1. After the script completes, in the Administrator: Windows PowerShell ISE window, open a new tab, and run the following script to expand the size of the disks hosting drive **C** of the newly provisioned VMs that will host the SDN environment:
+1. After the script completes, in the Windows PowerShell ISE window, run the following script to expand the size of the disks hosting drive **C** of the newly provisioned VMs that will host the SDN environment:

    ```powershell
    $servers = @('SDNExpress2019-HV1','SDNExpress2019-HV2','SDNExpress2019-HV3','SDNExpress2019-HV4')